 In our digital world of today, content creation is at the heart of online business success.
 Podcasting provides businesses with a medium to create content for readied listeners.
-Through podcasting, you can build a brand within your community of loyal listeners that could become paying customers.
+When you start a podcast, you can build a brand within your community of loyal listeners that could become paying customers.
 Podcasting puts your brand out there.
-By creating value for listeners, you can build trust, visibility, become and expert in your industry and create awareness about your business or brand.
+By creating value and a personal connection for listeners, you can build trust, visibility, become and expert in your industry and create awareness about your business or brand.

-Just like businesses, nonprofits and other organizations can also benefit from podcasting.
-Creating content and episodes around what your organization stands for creates awareness and lets you build solid relationships with individuals who resonate with your organization’s message.
+Just like businesses, nonprofits and other organizations can also benefit when you start a podcast.
+Creating content and podcast episodes around what your organization stands for creates awareness and lets you build solid relationships with individuals who resonate with your organization’s message.

 Furthermore, the podcast industry is currently worth about $2 billion.
 By 2024, this number is predicted to be doubled taking the industry to a staggering $4 billion.